podoc/podoc/README.md

 **podoc** is a **minimalistic pure Python pandoc companion**, i.e. a markup document conversion library **compatible with pandoc**.
 The plan is for podoc to support Markdown, Jupyter Notebook, OpenDocument, O'Reilly Atlas, Python + comments.
 Support for ReST, LaTeX, HTML, AsciiDoc is planned.

 podoc provides a Python API as well as a command-line tool.
-The architecture is modular and allows for the creation of plugins, custom formats, readers, writers, preprocessors, postprocessors, and filters.
+The architecture is modular and allows for the creation of plugins, custom formats, readers, writers, prefilters, postfilters, and filters.

 podoc is heavily inspired by the awesome **pandoc** library: It tries to use the same abstractions, API, and internal format, but it does not intend to reproduce the full set of features.
 Instead, **podoc uses the same internal AST than pandoc for compatibility**.